cristinamaria11/TripHelper/README.md

 # TripHelper
 Java application that helps people choose where to spend their next vacation.<br>
 It uses files to read the locations and commands and also to write the results.
-The names of the files are given from stdin.
+The name of the files are given from stdin.

 ## Supported commands
 - Display all<br>Prints all the locations, hierarchical.<br><br>